- August 18, 2022

 The Fit e:HEV RS stands out visually thanks to its revised grille mesh.
 Reworked bumper with much bigger air intakes, red RS insignia, deeper side sills, wider alloy wheels, and a rear spoiler.
 Honda made no mention of a model-specific suspension system or of any powertrain upgrades over the less expensive models.

 Honda has modified the front fascia to have a more aggressive appearance.
 As we can see from the exterior glimpse of the Fit RS prior to the range’s nip-tuck.
-While black skirting borders the sides of the vehicle, the alloy wheels look to be mounted on low profile tyres.
-Naturally, if these aesthetic cues aren’t enough to set the Japanese hatch apart from its regular counterpart, RS lettering is now standard on RS variants.
+While black skirting borders the sides of the vehicle, the alloy wheels look to be mounted on low profile tires.
+Naturally, if these aesthetic curves aren’t enough to set the Japanese hatch apart from its regular counterpart, RS lettering is now standard on RS variants.
 Remapping service for all variants and those cars that are naturally locked at 110km Cruise limit can now go through our firmware update and users can now enjoy the cruise limit of 120km/hr like a Pakistani , GCC or US variant.
 Please note that vehicles with adaptive cruise need to be calibrated due to safety measures.

 Interior of Hybrid Honda Fit RS

 Inside, the RS receives new drive mode selector, a new “deceleration selector” in the shape of paddles for managing regenerative braking, and contrast stitching on the leather steering wheel.
 The rest of the interior, including the 9-inch infotainment touchscreen and the 7-inch digital instrument cluster, appears to be unaltered.
 Naturally, the Honda Sensing ADAS package continues to be included as standard equipment.
 Traffic Jam Assist is now standard across the entire lineup.
 At speeds under 45 mph, the technology combines adaptive cruise control and lane-keep assistance (72kph).